-Animal Services in both counties have plans in place to transport and shelter pets in a disaster.
+Any emergency resulting in the evacuation and sheltering of people may result in impacts to livestock and animals within the impacted area.
+Animal Services in both counties have plans in place to transport and shelter pets and livestock in a disaster.
 Animal Control Officers, Humane Societies, and private animal care shelters will assist in the rescue, transport, and sheltering of small and large animals.
 Only non-emergency resources and personnel, such as public and private animal services agencies, will be used to rescue and transport animals during an evacuation effort.
+VCTC and SBCAG will coordinate with Animal Services when encountering any animal issues as a result of assisting the public to evacuate.